baizebing/LickingDog/ht_private/README.md

--- it is a private licking history for ht
+# it is a private licking history for ht
+- author:he_tao@shannonai.com
+## 12.9 create folders